ansonjwhe/NESBomberman/README.md

 ## Gameplay and Design

-### Enemies
-Chooses a random direction to move in at each intersection, will not backtrack on straightaways

-### Items
-- Dropped from breakable item blocks
-- Breakeable item block icon in player banner indicates number of items picked up
-- Spawn rate decreases with the number of items picked up
-- Start the level with the same number of powerups as the level number
-- Pierce and Kick are passive abilities that do no stack
-- All other powerups stack

 ### Legend for level design from "LEVELS.TXT"
 - -3 = edges of explosion cross
 - -2 = connectors of explosion cross